saramoohead/cv/README.md

 ## Sara O'Connor

-After completing a highly selective, four month intensive coding course at Makers Academy and two internships, I've begun my development career at an enterprise software company, focusing on SQL.

 Prior to switching to a career in software development, I spent 13 years in children's book publishing, the last five leading on digital.

 ## Current Employment